carltonstith/recipe-keeper/README.md

 $ npm start
 ```

-Compiled code will be in `./server/public/dist/` folder.
-Site will be shown at http://localhost:5000/
+API will be shown at http://localhost:5000/api/recipes

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.